mischegoss/sample-lp-webpack/02-Lesson-Plan/Sample-Lesson-Webpack.md

   * 🔑 Installing the NPM package provides the core functionality we need, but we still have a problem.
 Like many JavaScript libraries, jQuery uses global variables.

-  * To get global variables used in libraries like jQuery to work with Webpack, we must define the variables by using a plugin.
+  * To get global variables used in libraries like jQuery to work with Webpack, we must define the variables using a plugin.

-  * 🔑 In the config file, we first require Webpack's methods and properties.
+  * 🔑 In our config file, we first require Webpack's methods and properties.

     ```js
     const webpack = require("webpack");